dkalpakchi/ReproducingSCAPytorch/README.md

 Once download, please place it in the datasets folder in this repo.
 The rest will be done automagically when you run your mini-imagenet experiment.

 Note: By downloading and using the mini-imagenet datasets, you accept terms and conditions found in [imagenet_license.md](https://github.com/AntreasAntoniou/HowToTrainYourMAMLPytorch/blob/master/imagenet_license.md)

+### Adding the CUBS-200 dataset

+Create folders ```datasets/cubs200_dataset/images_background``` and
+               ```datasets/cubs200_dataset/images_evaluation```.
+Download the dataset from http://www.vision.caltech.edu/visipedia-data/CUB-200/images.tgz, extract,
+and move folders starting with 001-100 to the background folder.
+Move the rest to the evaluation folder.

 ## Overview of code: